krishnanpooja/Notes.md/AI.md

 **Oversampling and Undersampling**

 The two main approaches to randomly resampling an imbalanced dataset are to delete examples from the majority class, called undersampling, and to duplicate examples from the minority class, called oversampling.
+- SMOTE-synthetic dataset generation
+- combination of under and over sampling

 **ROC and AUC**